Gaius Julius Verus Maximus

 Gaius Julius Verus Maximus (Note: He has also sometimes incorrectly been called Gaius Julius Verus Maximinus or Maximinus the Younger.)
 (217/220 – May 238) was the son of the Roman Emperor Maximinus Thrax and his wife, Caecilia Paulina.

-The unreliable Historia Augusta claims that emperor Severus Alexander considered marrying his sister Theoclia to Maximus but declined because he believed his sister would not enjoy having a Barbarian for a father-in-law.
+The unreliable Historia Augusta claims that emperor Severus Alexander considered marrying his sister Theoclia to Maximus, but opted not to, because he believed his sister would not enjoy having a barbarian for a father-in-law.

 Maximinus appointed his son Maximus Caesar around 236, but he held little real power.
 Both were murdered by the Praetorian Guard in May 238, during the Siege of Aquileia in the Year of the Six Emperors.